Updated on 19th November 2025 | 11:59 am | #CATCutoff2025

 Video lectures on QA and Reasoning by experts

-Mock Practise Tests
+Practise Mock Tests

 Get in touch with your Peers and Faculty Members

 The CAT Cutoff is just another tool that the candidate has in his locker.
 It gives the candidate a better idea of where they need to focus their efforts and the kind of CAT Score and CAT Percentile that they need to aim for.
-This is especially important because while aiming for 100%ile is good, there should also be a realistic target for the candidate to chase.
+This is especially important because while aiming for 100 %ile is good, there should also be a realistic target for the candidate to chase.

-A good CAT percentile is necessary for the interview shortlisting and each IIM has a separate minimum cutoff as mentioned above.
-However, the final decision for admission to any IIM is based on various factors including profile, diversity, CAT scores, and other factors.
+A good CAT percentile is necessary for the interview shortlisting, and each IIM has a separate minimum cutoff as mentioned above.
+However, the final decision for admission to any IIM is based on various factors, including profile, diversity, CAT scores, and other factors.